Concrete Pools vs. Fiberglass Pools: Bad Buying Decisions People Make

 1. "Everyone in my neighborhood has a concrete pool."

-So my question is this.
-If everyone in your neighborhood had a rotary phone, would you have one too??
+So my question is this - if everyone in your neighborhood had a rotary phone, would you have one too?
 Seriously, such a statement makes me smack my forehead.
-Again, choosing a concrete pool over fiberglass for a size reason is one thing, but going with it because it's what the neighbors did?
+Again, choosing a concrete or gunite pool over fiberglass for a size reason is one thing, but going with it because it's what the neighbors did?

 2. " It's what I grew up with."